Skip to main content

 • Must work as part of multidisciplinary collaboration and work as a team

-• Must include patients in shared decision making in all aspects of their treatment and care4.
-Consent for Medical Treatment
+• Must include patients in shared decision making in all aspects of their treatment and care

-It is the responsibility of the Surgeon to ensure that the informed consent of patients to the nature and form of all treatment is obtained prior to the day of surgery.
+It is the responsibility of the Medical Practitioner to ensure that the informed consent of patients to the nature and form of all treatment is obtained prior to the day of surgery.
 Consent must be informed and patients advised of any side effects and complications of the procedure.
 Surgery will not proceed until consent is obtained

 6. Medical Record Documentation